MaRDI4NFDI/docker-wikibase/README.md

       DB_PASS: ${DB_PASS}
       BACKUP_SCHEDULE: ${BACKUP_SCHEDULE}
 ```

-These must be set in .env
+These must be set in .env:

 BACKUP_DIR: Folder on the host where to put the backups.
-Folder must exist and ownership will be set to "backup:backup"
+Folder ownership will be set to "backup:backup".

 DB_NAME: name of the database to backup